-When making non dairy kefir, you just need to be sure the non dairy milk has eight grams of carbohydrates to give the bacteria something to eat.
+Cashew nuts are actually the kidney-shaped seeds that adhere to the bottom of the cashew apple grown mostly in Brazil.
+Cashews are ripe with proanthocyanidins, a class of flavanols that actually starves tumors and stops cancer cells from dividing.
+They're also abundant in essential minerals, especially manganese, potassium, copper, iron, magnesium, zinc, and selenium.
+Plus, they taste delicious and they're my husband's favorite nut (besides me!).
+So I decided to make kefir with them which turned out delicious!When making non-dairy kefir, you just need to be sure the non-dairy milk has eight grams of carbohydrates to give the bacteria something to eat.
 It takes the sugars and makes it into probiotics for you.
 You don’t get the sugar but instead lots of healthy probiotics.
-If it doesn’t have eight grams of carbohydrates than you can add one teaspoon of date paste, or raw sugar, per quart.
+If it doesn’t have eight grams of carbohydrates then you can add one teaspoon of date paste, or raw sugar, per quart.
 I have placed the recommended amounts for cashew milk in the recipe below.

 Course: Breakfast, Main Dish